The Rust Community

 - #rust-ru для общих дискуссий о Rust на русском языке

-- #cargo is for discussion of Cargo, Rust’s package manager
+- #cargo is for discussion of Cargo, Rust’s package manager and home of the cargo team

 - #rust-bots notifications about Rust from a selection of bots